 One of the many reasons consumers are apprehensive of owning a credit card is the fear of being caught in a debt spiral.
 However, credit card debt emerges only out of irresponsible credit behavior.
-Also, if by any chance you are stuck, strategizing your next financial moves at the right time can easily help you recover out of it.
+Also, if you find yourself stuck in a credit card debt, strategizing your next financial moves at the right time will help you recover gradually.

-On this page, we discuss the credit journey of one such card user who strategically navigated through a debt.
+On this page, we discuss the credit journey of our employee Pooja Sharma (name changed) who smartly navigated through debt.
 In her credit age of seven years, Pooja, a 32-year-old marketing manager, landed herself in credit card debt.
 However, better late than never, she identified the possible causes and impact of her being caught in the debt spiral and started focusing on the breakthrough.

 Possible reasons of debt: